This course has a focus on practical application of theory and skills to provide you with transferable knowledge that is valued by employers

 Words play an integral role in our ability to use language creatively.
 This module is a detailed introduction to the study of words.
-You will explore the processes of word formation in the language, and the rules governing the internal structure of English words.
+You will explore the processes of word formation in the language, and the rules governing the internal structure of English word.

 How does the brain transform thoughts into speech?
 How can we process the language we hear so effortlessly?
 You will examine the psycholinguistic concepts that aim to explain our unique ability to produce and understand speech, and to communicate through language.

 What does it mean to be ‘northern’?
 Where is the north and where does it end and begin?
-Using both archive and contemporary recordings of northern speech, this research-based module will enable you to carry out a project on an aspect of northern identity as expressed through language in the interactional and media domains.
+Using both archive and contemporary recordings of northern speech, this research-based module will enable you to carry out a project on an aspect of northern identity as expressed through language in the domains.

 You will develop an understanding of the global context of English language teaching and of the approaches, materials, and techniques of English language teaching to non-native speakers.
 You will be introduced to language learning needs analysis and develop the ability to plan and manage sequences of English language lessons.

 Names are all around us, and this module explores the linguistic structure, history, development and political significance of names and naming, focusing on the UK but with reference to other countries as well.
-You will have an opportunity to examine the names of people and places in real life and in literary and other creative contexts.
+You will have an opportunity to examine the names of people and places in real life and in literary contexts.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.